 The carts are installed by placing them on the rails just past the lift out angle at the front of the lane.
-Start with the bottom cart and then repeat this step to install the middle and top cart.
-The bottom cart has a push plate (4" wide, protruding 3⁄4" above the cart) in the center of the front cross member.
+Start with the bottom cart and then place the lower middle cart inside the bottom cart.
+The upper middle and top cart are shipped together and should be installed next.
+The bottom cart has a push plate (4" wide, protruding 2 5/8" above the cart) in the center of the front cross member.
 The carts are always installed with the push plate and or the cross tie closest to the load/unload end.
 As the carts get deeper they get narrower.

-PUSHBACK INSTALLATION GUIDE 4 - DEEP PUSHBACK SYSTEM
+PUSHBACK INSTALLATION GUIDE 5 - DEEP PUSHBACK SYSTEM

 After the carts are installed, they should be checked to ensure that they roll freely up and down the lane.
 When pushed up a lane, a cart should return to the load/unload end when released.
-If not, check to ensure that the small lift-out brackets on the cart are running freely below the 1 1⁄4" x 1 1⁄4" angle on the inside of each one of the rails.
+If not, check to ensure that the small lift-out brackets on the cart are running freely below the $1 \frac{1}{4}$ " x $1 \frac{1}{4}$ " angle on the inside of each one of the rails.